 3. Cost Savings

-Having a business partner would allow you to share the financial burden for expenses and capital expenditures needed to run the business.
+Having a business partner can allow you to share the financial burden for expenses and capital expenditures needed to run the business.
 This could result in more substantial savings than by going it alone.

 4. More Business Opportunities

 One of the advantages of having a business partner is sharing the labor.
-Having a partner can not only make you more productive, but it may afford you the ease and flexibility to pursue more business opportunities.
+Having a partner may not only make you more productive, but it may afford you the ease and flexibility to pursue more business opportunities.
 It might even eliminate the downside of opportunity costs.

 Opportunity costs are potential advantages or business opportunities that you may be forced to let go while you pursue other avenues.
 After all, as a one-person band, you have to decide where you choose to focus your time and talents.
 A partner who shares in the labor may free up time to explore more opportunities that come your way.